 Peterson, who grew up in the Twin Cities and along Bay Lake in Crow Wing County, had been boating with friends on the July 4th holiday in 2012 near Madeline Island in Wisconsin.
 She was literally intoxicated — and intoxicated with the still water beckoning her to jump.
 She dove into a shallow part, hitting the sand 3 feet below and breaking her neck in three places.
 The injury left her paralyzed from the chest down.

 Her journey as she travels from a place of hope for a total cure toward a more balanced state of self-acceptance is the heart of "Move Me," a new documentary Peterson co-directed with Daniel Klein.
-The movie is being shown this month at the Minneapolis St. Paul International Film Festival.
+The movie was shown this summer at the Minneapolis St. Paul International Film Festival.

 Sometimes we may cling too tightly to pieces of ourselves, deluded by the notion that those pieces — our careers, our marriages, our status, our athleticism, our youth, our wealth — are part and parcel of our identity.
 Peterson learned firsthand how dangerous that is.